 Welcome to the FusionAuth technical documentation site.
 FusionAuth integrates with your application, offering critical, yet undifferentiated, authentication and authorization functionality.
 We take care of auth so you can build your app.

-When using FusionAuth, when your user logs in, you typically send them to FusionAuth.
-FusionAuth authenticates them and returns them to your application, with a valid token.
+When using FusionAuth, when your user begins the authentication process, you typically send them to FusionAuth.
+FusionAuth authenticates them and returns them to your application with a token indicating the login was successful.

 With this architecture:

 - FusionAuth is the only system that sees confidential credentials such as passwords.

 - You can add multi-factor authentication (MFA) and other security features in one place.